philip-nielsen/nrf24l01_for_pi/README.md

 ## License

 This project follows the “THE COFFEEWARE LICENSE” (Revision 1).
-Keep the notice and buy a coffee for Ihsan if you find it useful.
+Keep the notice and buy a coffee for Ihsan or us if you find it useful.